RealTimeShepherd/seattle_airbnb/README.md

 ## Libraries used

-For data analysis I have used the [NumPy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/) libraries For data visualisation I have used the [Seaborn](https://seaborn.pydata.org/), [Matplotlib](https://matplotlib.org/) and [WordCloud](https://amueller.github.io/word_cloud/) libraries
+For data analysis I have used the [NumPy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/) libraries

+For data visualisation I have used the [Seaborn](https://seaborn.pydata.org/), [Matplotlib](https://matplotlib.org/) and [WordCloud](https://amueller.github.io/word_cloud/) libraries

 ## Project motivation

 I have created this project as part of a [nanodegree](https://www.udacity.com/blog/2016/07/nanodegree-101.html) course from [Udacity](https://www.udacity.com/)

-I was motivated to take the course as I find data science a fascinating subject and I'm very keen to increase my own knowledge on the subject, both for professional and private reasons
+I was motivated to take the course as I find data science a fascinating subject and I'm very keen to increase my own knowledge on the subject, both for professional and personal reasons

 ## File descriptions